Nicholas Lane: Early career

-He was professionally active as a surveyor by 1613 when he mapped lands at Painshill which were the subject of a continuing dispute between Robert Bickerstaffe and James Starr, and in the following year he plotted the manor of Slyfield in Great Bookham for George Shiers, apothecary to James I. He later defended the integrity of his Slyfield measurements in Chancery proceedings, his evidence disclosing that he used the chain and plane table methods for his work and had been assisted in his survey by one William Oughtred.
-It is probable that this was the William Oughtred, inventor of several measuring and calculating instruments, who was rector of the nearby parish of Albury and sometimes practised as a surveyor.
-Cooperation with Oughtred may have contributed to the correctness and precision of Lane's work: recent assessment of one of his maps confirms “overall accuracy of over 99%”.
+He was professionally active as a surveyor by 1613 when he mapped lands at Painshill which were the subject of a continuing dispute between Robert Bickerstaffe and James Starr, and somewhat later he surveyed the manor of Slyfield in Great Bookham for the purpose of arbitration proceedings arising from its sale by Henry Bretton to George Shiers, apothecary to James I, in 1614.
+Lane’s deposition in a subsequent Chancery suit reveals that he used the chain and plane table methods in his survey and that his measurements of the Slyfield lands were substantially consistent with those of William Oughtred who had earlier surveyed the property for Shiers and afterwards cooperated with Lane to “perfect” their work.
+A recent assessment of another of Lane’s maps confirms “overall accuracy of over 99%”.

 In the 1620s he worked for John Goode and his son, Sebastian Goode, of Malden.
 In 1621 he mapped land at Chessington forming part of the manor of Malden, held by John Goode from the Crown but claimed by Merton College, Oxford.
 Six years later, following compromise of Merton's ejectment action against the Goodes, Lane mapped the whole manor for the son.
 The area was the subject of a long-running dispute concerning the boundary between the College's land and the Royal estate of Nonsuch Great Park (the part that subsequently became known as Worcester Park).
 Lane's map of 1627 documents the outcome of litigation in the matter, which was reconfirmed by Charles I in 1633.